charlie-morn/signup-bot/README.md

 More detailed documentation is available on the [github site for the bot](https://github.com/cliffhanger407/signup-bot).

-If the bot is misbehaving, you can DM @cliffhanger407 or create an issue on the github.
+If the bot is misbehaving, you can create an issue on the github.
 Want to contribute?
 Make a pull request!

 # Details